-If the total deductions in the estate's last tax year are more than the estate's gross income for that year, the beneficiaries succeeding to the estate's property can claim the excess as a miscellaneous deduction.
-Do not include deductions for personal exemption and charitable contributions when figuring the total deductions.
-The beneficiaries can claim the deduction only for the tax year in which or with which the estate terminates, whether the year of termination is a normal year or a short tax year.
-For more information, see Publication 559, Survivors, Executors, and Administrators.
+If an estate's total deductions in its last tax year are more than its gross income for that year, the beneficiaries succeeding to the estate's property can deduct the excess.
+Do not include deductions for personal exemption and charitable contributions when figuring the estate's total deductions.
+The beneficiaries can claim the deduction only for the tax year in which, or with which, the estate terminates, whether the year of termination is a normal year or a short tax year.
+For more information, see Termination of Estate in Publication 559, Survivors, Executors, and Administrators.